g3zil/grapeDRF_doppler_model/README.md

 python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt
 ```
+### Synthetic spectrogram scripts
+The synthetic spectrogram scripts (see below) require the ray tracing package PyLap to be installed from [GitHub](https://github.com/HamSCI/PyLap).
+Note that as of September 2025 PyLap only assuredly works with PHaRLAP 4.5.0.
+There may be issues with its setup.sh in a protected environment.

 # W2NAF Eclipse Plotting
 To make a plot, run: